iteea-stel-etool/iteea-project/README.md

 Update data as needed for the STEL Standards.

-Also using Preact + will rework the search to use Fuse.js for fuzzy search.
+Also using Preact, Jest + will rework the search to use Fuse.js for fuzzy search.